Bespoke hand-built frames since 1981.Read More...

 What materials do I need to build a frame?
 A tube-set, lugs, bottom bracket, frame ends, forks, fork crown and steerer (if required), braze-ons and bosses for the type of frame you are building, flux, brazing rod, silver solder, gas and air.
 We will discuss your exact requirements and then order or supply these for you.
 To ensure compatibility of all frame parts we encourage you not to buy these from other suppliers.

 And how much do the materials cost?
-That depends on the tubing and style, but from approximately £170 for a Reynolds 725 fixie or approximately £280 for a Reynolds 853 race frame.
+That depends on the tubing and style, but from approximately £105 for a Reynolds 525 or approximately £240 for a Reynolds 853 race frame.
+Forks blades range from £60 to £80.
+Frame parts again do vary from around £50 to over £100 depending on types of lugs, crowns and BB shells.

 Can I build in Reynolds 953, 931 or Columbus XCr?
 These require very advanced techniques and skills.
 Only if you can convince us that you have the appropriate skills and experience, would we consider this request.